justicecodes/fraudanalysis/README.md

   * management of meeting times is communicated through Slack

 ## Machine Learning Model:
-* Fraud or not fraud?
+* We are using a supervised machine learning model to help determine if a credit card transaction is fraud or not fraud
-* feature importance/random forest to see which features are more predictive - age range, m/f
+* First, we are using feature importance/random forest to see which features are more predictive - age range, m/f
-* logistic regression model
+* Next, we are using a logistic regression model to classify if transactions in the training group are fraud or not fraud.
+The goal is that the model and accuracy is replicable with the test set.
 * Provisional model (screenshot?)

+* Segment 2 draft:
   * Description of data preprocessing:
   * Description of feature engineering and the feature selection, including their decision- making process:
   * Description of how data was split into training and testing sets: